ShikhaRachhadia/PAY-BY-FACE/README.md

 # PAY-BY-FACE
 “NO CARD, NO CASH, and NO PHONE for Payment:  Do hustle free shopping with enhanced Security using FACIAL RECOGNITION “

+My Project Name is:"myworld"
+My App Name is:"members"
 /******************install django and set it up in your device.**************/

 create virtual environment